Mesothelioma and Navy Veterans

 If you were exposed to asbestos while you served in the Navy, keep a close watch on your health.

-See a doctor if you develop possible symptoms of mesothelioma, like shortness of breath or chest pain, and let them know if you were exposed.
+See a doctor if you develop symptoms of mesothelioma, like shortness of breath or chest pain, and let them know if you were exposed.
 Mesothelioma is more treatable if you’re diagnosed before the cancer spreads.

 We can also help you file for mesothelioma VA benefits at no cost to you.